rails-girls-summer-of-code/rgsoc-teams/CONTRIBUTING.md

 Please note our [Code of Conduct](https://github.com/rails-girls-summer-of-code/rgsoc-teams/blob/master/CODE_OF_CONDUCT.md).

-There are different ways to get involved.
+There are different ways to get involved:

 0. [Find work that needs to be done](#find-work-that-needs-to-be-done)
 1. [Reporting an error](#reporting-an-error)